Diminished Value Claim: North Carolina

 North Carolina Damage Disclosure

-Favorable laws and the NC third party appraisal clause make it a great state for getting your claim paid.
+Favorable laws and the NC third-party appraisal clause make it a great state for getting your claim paid.

-In addition to the title disclosure, North Carolina has a damage disclosure law that specifically pertains to cars that are less than five years old.
-Dealers and private party sellers of vehicles that are less than five years old are required by law to disclose any damage that’s over 25% of fair market value to the buyer IN WRITING.
-There’s no sweeping the accident under the rug, you’re required by law to tell potential buyers about it.
+In addition to the title disclosure, there’s a law concerning diminished value claims in North Carolina specifically pertaining to cars less than five years old.
+Dealers and private party sellers of vehicles less than five years old are required by law to disclose any damage that’s over 25% of fair market value to the buyer IN WRITING.
+There’s no sweeping the accident under the rug, since North Carolina damage disclosure laws make sellers legally required to inform potential buyers about previous accidents.

 This loss of value due to the accident history is known as diminished value.
+A diminished value claim in North Carolina may help you recoup the drop in resale value and/or lack of buyer interest.

 North Carolina Diminished Value Law